lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/TypeScript/typescript_functions.md

 * allows adding different signatures to a function
 * implementation has to work with the combined types of all signatures
 * check types and optional parameters in implementation

+**Prefer using union types parameters instead of overloaded functions!**

 <br>
 <br>